Critical Challenges and Guidelines in Evaluating Synthetic Tabular Data: A Systematic Review: Results

 \subsection{Reproducibility of Results}

 We define reproducibility as a factor of the use of publicly available datasets and the reporting of publicly accessible source code of the research.
-We note that, despite being a crucial piece of information, reproducibility is often not emphasised, and only $21.78$\% of all included publications were reproducible according to our definition.
-The majority of the papers ($63.36$\%) use publicly available real-world health datasets, whereas about $12.87$\% used paid real-world health datasets for the creation of synthetic data.
-However, only $24.75$\% of the publications give details about their code along with a link to the code repository, which affects the overall reproducibility.
+We note that, despite being a crucial piece of information, reproducibility is often not emphasised, and only $24.56$\% of all included publications were reproducible according to our definition.
+The majority of the papers ($64.91$\%) use publicly available real-world health datasets, whereas about $11.22$\% used paid real-world health datasets for the creation of synthetic data.
+However, only $25.50$\% of the publications give details about their code along with a link to the code repository, which affects the overall reproducibility.
 Reproducibility is essential for ensuring the reliability and impact of scientific research.
 Particularly in healthcare, where decisions can directly affect patient outcomes, reproducibility helps prevent errors, biases, and misleading conclusions.
 However, we found that it is an often overlooked aspect in most publications dealing with synthetic data.

-In response to these results, we devise a set of reporting guidelines on the generation and evaluation of synthetic data, which are henceforth described in Section \ref{Section:guidelines}.
+In response to these results, we propose the following set of reporting guidelines on the generation and evaluation of synthetic data, which are henceforth described in Section \ref{Section:guidelines}.

-\section{Evaluation guidelines for synthetic data}
+\section{Evaluation Guidelines for Synthetic Data}

 \begin{enumerate} \item \textbf{Standardised Evaluation of Synthetic data:} We found that synthetic data are sometimes used without a thorough assessment.
-When there is an assessment, we found that not only there is no consensus on the evaluation methods, but the chosen evaluation metrics are inconsistently applied.
-This makes an operational assessment of the entire process unreliable, thereby making it difficult to track state-of-the-art advancements and creates barriers to trust and the adoption of synthetic data.
+When there is an assessment, we found that not only is there no consensus on the evaluation methods, but the chosen evaluation metrics are often inconsistently applied.
+This makes an operational assessment of the entire process unreliable, thereby making it difficult to track state-of-the-art advancements and creating barriers to trust and the adoption of synthetic data. \textit{For example}, using Mean Squared Error (MSE) metric as a measure of distortion to assess the validity of a synthetically generated waveform signal is appropriate, but the validation needs to consider the particular features of the process.
+Two synthetic data generation methods with comparable MSE performances can still yield qualitatively very different signal features.
+Recent works, such as the ‘Scorecard for Synthetic Medical Data Evaluation’\cite{zamzmi2025scorecard} have also been proposing structured frameworks (e.g., the ‘7 Cs’) that emphasise multi-dimensional assessment of synthetic data quality, further highlighting the need for comprehensive and standardised evaluation approaches.